UCLA quarterback Chase Griffin has developed a blueprint for capitalizing on name, image and likeness (NIL) deals.

 Donating A Portion Of NIL Deals To Charity

 Griffin is leading through example by using his platform for the greater good.
 While NIL deals can be a cash grab for student-athletes, his charitable gestures also demonstrate the importance of being rooted in causes that matter.

 As AfroTech previously told you, Griffin launched an initiative named NIL For Good.
 That means for every NIL deal he secures, he donates a portion of his earnings to charity.
-In an Instagram post, he announced over $22,000 had been donated to causes that include the LA Regional Food Bank, Move United, and Hutto Education Foundation, among others.
+In an Instagram post, he announced over $22,000 had been donated to causes the LA Regional Bank, Move United, and Hutto Education Foundation, among others.

 View this post on Instagram

 “As a Christian, I feel compelled by my faith to give and to be in a position where I’m on scholarship and I’m earning money,” Griffin said.
 “I consider it a blessing to be able to be generous and to give a piece of all of my NIL deals to various initiatives.
 My main partner is the LA Food Bank.
 I grew up with friends with some growing up with food insecurity, and to be able to help children in the LA area who deal with some of those same issues that some of the people around me dealt with growing up, it’s a huge blessing.”

 Griffin added: “I think that same practice is an educational opportunity as well because it teaches me how to be not only smart with my investments or whatever I earned through NIL, but smart in making the biggest impact possible with how much I can give.”

 To date, Griffin has secured over 30 NIL brand deals, which also include Shell, Discord, Boost Mobile, and Chase.